-“And why not?”
 Toby finished his dialogue with John, whose passion was “helping kids”.
-Yes, a youth camp.
+A youth camp.
 John would have to buy a piece of land somewhere.
-He had run out of steam, mumbling about crowd funding.
+He ran out of steam, mumbling about crowd funding.

 “Please?”
 Toby said.

-“Um…” Tom answered.
+“Uh,” Tom answered.
 “I kinda wanna have one of those pictures…you know.
-Like when I can get into a thirty-two waist…you know, put on the jeans I’m wearing now…like on my Facebook page.
+Like when I can get into a thirty-two waist.
+Put on the jeans I’m wearing now.
+Like on my Facebook page.
 A big pants picture.”

 “Yes.
 Tom, is it?
 We do, in fact, post our success stories on our own website.”